Indian Health Service head nominated amid tough challenges

 The National Indian Health Board wrote to Biden last November, saying it was disappointed he had not made the nomination of an Indian Health Service director a higher priority, particularly because the coronavirus pandemic has disproportionately sickened and killed Native Americans.

-Tribal members also have been hit hard as COVID-19 fueled America’s drug crisis.
+Tribal members also have been hit hard as COVID-19 fueled America’s drug crisis, and have some of the worst health disparities among other groups in the U.S.

+The health board didn’t specifically weigh in on Tso’s nomination but recently outlined expectations for a new director.
+Among them are advocating for full and mandatory funding of the Indian Health Service, consulting with tribes in a meaningful way, investing long-term in public health infrastructure and keeping tribes up to date on agency actions and funding decisions.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.